JermYeWorm/JermYeWorm.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
 I'm an undergraduate Electrical Engineering student at the University of Maryland with a strong interest in both electrical and biomedical engineering.
-This website highlights some of my recent work to demonstrate the breadth and depth of my experience and interests.
+This website includes some projects to highlight my recent work.

 My core technical interests include analog and mixed-signal IC design, energy-efficient computing for resource-constrained environments, and real-time embedded signal processing for physiological monitoring.
 I have a background with end-to-end engineering across diverse domains, including semiconductor chip design, medical device development, and spacecraft systems.
 I'm also interested in translating cutting-edge research into practical solutions, with experience in technology commercialization, customer discovery, translational grants, and clinical collaborations.